casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Now that we have the source purse address, we can get its balance using the ``get-balance`` command.
 In the following sample output, the balance of the source account is 5000000000 motes.

-**Parameters for the get-balance request**:
+Important fields in the request:

-- ``id`` - an optional field to identify the transfer request.
-It can store an integer or string.
-If the *id* is not provided, a random value will be assigned
+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
-- ``node-address`` - the selected node's RPC endpoint
+- ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
-- ``state-root-hash`` - the root hash of the global state trie for the block containing the transfer
+- ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
-- ``purse-uref`` - the purse address of the source account
+- ``purse-uref`` - <FORMATTED STRING> The URef under which the purse is stored.
+This must be a properly formatted URef "uref-<HEX STRING>-<THREE DIGIT INTEGER>"

 ::

     $ casper-client get-balance \
-          --id 6 \
+          --id 12346666 \
           --node-address http://<peer-ip-address>:7777/rpc \
           --state-root-hash <state-root-hash> \
           --purse-uref <source-account-purse-uref>